ipriyam26/ipriyam26/README.md

 ipriyam26@github
 -------------------------
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University of Mumbai at India 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
-🚩 Interested in Full Stack Machine Learning Application development 💖 In a complicated relationship with Neural Networks
+💖 In a complicated Python
-🎵 Love metal, lofi, jazz and soft music
+🎵 Love Hip hop, lofi, and soft music
 ```
 <hr>